Recognize this little Prince? CBS Minnesota uncovers 1970 interview with the music icon at age 11.

 "I think that's him, definitely.
 Oh my gosh.
 Yeah, I think that's definitely Prince," Zschomler said.
 "This definitely looks like Lincoln Junior High School where he would have been attending school in April of 1970."

-Zschomler had a sixth-grade picture of Prince, which matched the boy in the video.
+Zschomler had a sixth grade picture of Prince, which appeared to match the boy in the video.

 While she said the boy's "mannerisms and his eyes and everything" looked like the artist we know as Prince, an old childhood friend was called in to help confirm.

-"We go far back as kindergarten at John Hay Elementary in north Minneapolis," said Terrance Jackson, Prince's former neighbor and bandmate.
+"We go far back as kindergarten at John Hay Elementary in north Minneapolis," Terrance Jackson, Prince's former neighbor and bandmate, told the station.
 He took a look at the old footage.

 "Oh my God, that's Kitchen," Jackson exclaimed, recognizing Ronnie Kitchen, another boy who gave an interview back in 1970.
 "That is Prince!
 Standing right there with the hat on, right?
 That's Skipper!
 Oh my God!"

-WCCO says Jackson was giddy with laughter, then tear tearful.
+In the WCCO interview, Jackson was giddy with laughter, then tearful.
 "I am like blown away.
 I'm totally blown away," he said.

 His wife, Rhoda, who grew up with them, also recognized the 11-year-old boy as Prince.
 "It's just amazing to see him, that small, that young, and hear his voice," Rhoda said.